 Of course, some Colombians are more reserved than others, but their desire to live life bleeds through all the same.
 Whether it’s politics, football or a game of Parqués, Colombians immerse themselves in to the things that give them the most pleasure.
 And these interests can manifest themselves in interesting ways.

 On the one hand, you’ve got the pleasure of being around someone that’s captivating.
-They’re excitement for a subject or activity endears them to you in a profound way, and you can’t help but want to be around them.
+Their excitement for a subject or activity endears them to you profoundly, and you can’t help but want to be around them.

-In any case, it’s important to explore these differences in communication together, empathise with the other’s feelings and come to a reasonable compromise about how to deal with difficult situations.
+In any case, it’s important to explore these differences in communication together, empathise with the other’s feelings, and come to a reasonable compromise about how to deal with difficult situations.

 2. Most Colombians have strong family bonds